GET IN TOUCH

 IRS Guidance: How to Apply Online for Payment Agreements

-The platform offers flexibility to adjust a payment amount, choose between manual payments, payroll deduction, or a direct debit payment plan, and track all activity through a secure online account.
-These enhancements reflect the IRS’s broader effort to modernize taxpayer services and ensure easier access to IRS payment plan options.
+The platform offers flexibility to adjust payment amounts, choose between manual payments, payroll deductions, or a direct debit payment plan, and track all activity through a secure online account.
+These enhancements reflect the IRS's broader effort to modernize taxpayer services and make it easier for taxpayers to access IRS payment plan options.